vijaycs85/efq_views/README.txt

 This module enables Views to use EntityFieldQuery as the query backend, allowing you to query fields stored in non-sql storage (such as mongodb).

-This backend will never support relationships, since EntityFieldQuery can't and won't support joins.
+This backend doesn't support relationships.
+EntityFieldQuery can't and won't support joins, which means that this functionality would have to be emulated in the query class (entity_load() on all related ids.)

 Note that EntityFieldQuery does not need an entity_type specified, it can query multiple entity types with the same field attached.
 This is reflected